Skip Nav Destination

 Paper Number: ARMA-10-407

-... to quatify.
-Amongst these mechanisms, we can identify: tectonics, salt dome intrusions, high temperatures, etc. High Pressure High Temperature (HPHT) wells are a class of wells that present a bottom hole temperature (BHT) equal or higher than 300°F (150°C) and bottom hole pressures (BHP) above 10,000 psi...
+... of impermeable rocks.
+The secondary mechanisms of abnormal pore pressure generation may also be present and impossible to quatify.
+Amongst these mechanisms, we can identify: tectonics, salt dome intrusions, high temperatures, etc. High Pressure High Temperature (HPHT) wells are a class of wells that present...

 1